typelead/eta-hackage/README.md

 9. Update this `README.md` with the package name (in alphabetical order) in the **Supported Packages** section in the same format as the other packages.

+   If there already exists an entry for an older or newer version of the package, please consolidate the new versions into the existing entry.
+You can see the `directory` entry as an example.

 10. In your `eta-hackage` repository,